wallaclone/Wallababy-front/README.md

 - First clone the backend project and follow the instructions there.
 [Link to repository](https://github.com/wallaclone/wallaclone_back)
 - Clone this project
 - Run ```npm install``` to install all the dependencies
+- Change .example.env file name to .env and include the required environment variables
 - Run ```npm start``` and start server on http://localhost:3001/